Joep Leerssen

+Life

-Leerssen studied Comparative literature in Aachen (M.A.
+Leerssen grew up in the Maastricht area; he studied Comparative literature in Aachen (M.A.
 1979) and Anglo-Irish Studies at University College Dublin (M.A.
 1980), and received his doctorate from Utrecht University in 1986.
 He was appointed lecturer in European Studies in Amsterdam in 1986 and was given a professorial chair in the same subject in 1991.
-In addition, he has held guest professorships and visiting fellowships in Harvard (Erasmus Chair), Cambridge (Magdalene College) and Göttingen.
+He has held guest professorships and visiting fellowships in Harvard (Erasmus Chair), Cambridge (Magdalene College), Göttingen and the École normale supérieure (Paris).
 He headed the Huizinga Institute, the Dutch National Research Institute for Cultural History, from 1996 until 2005.
+In 2008 he was elected to the Royal Netherlands Academy of Arts and Sciences, which awarded him an "Academy Professorship" in 2015.
+He retired from his Amsterdam chair in 2022.